shenef/Boktai-Speedrunning/src/xover_battle/crossover_battle.md

 Upon pressing A to accept the match, Crossover Battle will begin.

 > [!NOTE]
-> The Catchphrase of the Battle Network player will be shown ("Pizza" here).
+> The Comment of the Battle Network player will be shown ("Pizza" here).
 ![Bok 2 Accepting match](./assets/images/bok2_battle_ready.png)
 ![Bok 2 Match begins](./assets/images/bok2_battle_begins.png)